jackiedee967/episoda/replit.md

    - Slide-up animation with dark modal background

 3. **Tab Filtering Functionality**
-   - Friends tab: Shows only posts from users you follow (uses isFollowing filter)
+   - Friends tab: Shows posts from users you follow AND your own posts (updated October 27)
    - Everyone tab: Shows all posts from all users on the app
    - Episodes tab: Displays organized list of show episodes by season
    - Tab switching automatically adjusts default sort (Friends→Recent, Everyone→Hot)